varnish/varnishgather/README.rst

 Varnishgather
 =============

-Varnishgather is a simple script designed to gather as much relevant information as possible on a Varnish Cache setup.
+varnishgather is a simple script designed to gather as much relevant information as possible on a Varnish Cache setup.

-Primary platforms so far are Debian-based systems (including Ubuntu) and RHEL-based systems (including CentoS/other derivatives.).
+Primary platforms so far are Debian-based systems (including Ubuntu) and RHEL-based systems (including CentOS/other derivatives.).

 What does varnishgather gather
 ------------------------------